 Can I save files to a Chromebook?

 Yes - Chromebooks have a smaller amount of local storage, compared to Windows and Mac laptops.
-A Chromebook may come with just 32GB of storage space, some of which is immediately lost to the Chrome operating system itself.
+A Chromebook might come with just 32GB of storage space, some of which is immediately lost to the Chrome operating system itself.

-But, you can still store and save hundreds of photos or files to the computer itself.
+But you can still store and save hundreds of photos or files to the computer itself.
 Generally speaking, though, you're not expected to - instead, you're expected to store files in Google Drive cloud storage.

 Can I use Microsoft Office on a Chromebook?